sy2002/DM65PIC/README.md

 ```
 JB1  = PG8:  clock; data must be valid before rising edge
-JB2  = PG9:  start of sequence, set to 1 when the first nibble of a new 128bit sequence is presented
+JB2  = PG9:  start of sequence, set to 1 on first nibble of a new 128bit sequence
 JB3  = PG10: bit0 of output data nibble
 JB4  = PG11: bit1 of output data nibble
 JB7  = PG12: bit2 of output data nibble